WilDev-Studios/Wame/docs/index.md

 ## How do I use Wame?
 - Install `Wame` via `PyPI`: `pip install wame-engine`
-- Import it into your program
+- Import it into your program using `import wame`